Skip to main content

 How to determine whether smoke-damaged, contaminated, or water-damaged personal property can be professionally restored or must be replaced entirely under your insurance claim.

-When wildfire smoke infiltrates a home without flames ever reaching it, does the contamination constitute direct physical loss under a homeowner policy?
-California courts are split, but the science and the law favor policyholders.
+When wildfire smoke infiltrates a home without flames, does contamination constitute direct physical loss?
+California courts are split, but the science helps.